ckan/datapusher/README.markdown

    releasing.)

-## `certificate verify failed` when using self-signed/ untrusted certificate
+## Error :`certificate verify failed` when using self-signed/ untrusted certificate

 If your CKAN instance is running on self signed/ untrusted certificate, you will see following error: